Emirati Traditions & Culture Guide 2026: Customs, Etiquette, Festivals & Travel Tips

 Falconry, Camel Racing & Pearl-Diving Heritage

-Falconry reflects desert life skills and stewardship; camel racing is a beloved sport with modern tracks; pearl-diving stories echo along Dubai Creek and coastal towns—look for heritage exhibits and tours.
+Falconry reflects desert life skills and stewardship; camel racing is a beloved sport with modern tracks; pearl-diving stories echo along Emirates Creek and coastal towns—look for heritage exhibits and tours.

 Crafts & Textiles: Al Sadu Weaving, Perfumes & Oud